fbpx

 University of Delaware masters in psychology

-The University of Delaware offers a Masters in School Psychology that prepares graduates for professional certification in school psychology.
-Since the program is approved by the National Association of School Psychologists (NASP), students who complete it will qualify for a school psychology certification in Delaware and most other states.
-The EdS is also available to graduate students who successfully complete the MA in School Psychology at UD.
-It is a 60-credit program which includes a one-year (30 hours) Master of Arts degree, followed by an additional 30 credits leading to the Educational Specialist Degree in School Psychology.
-Overall, the coursework and associated fieldwork account for 54 credit hours (approximately two years of full-time study).
-The remaining 6 credit hours are devoted to a supervised 1,200-hour internship.
-Students are required to study full-time.
+The University of Delaware offers a Master’s in school psychology that prepares graduates for professional certification, approved by the National Association of School Psychologists (NASP).
+Students who complete the program qualify for certification in Delaware and most other states.
+The program includes a 60-credit pathway: a one-year, 30-credit Master of Arts, followed by an additional 30 credits for the Educational Specialist (EdS) degree in school psychology.
+The coursework and fieldwork require approximately two years of full-time study, with an additional 1,200-hour supervised internship accounting for the remaining 6 credit hours.
+Full-time study is required.

 School Overview